NAPCE 2014 Annual Conference

-- The 2014 Conference Schedule will be available soon.
+- The 2014 Conference Schedule is now available.

 - Our 2014 Call for Papers will be made in Spring 2014.
 Papers will be selected and presenters will be notified of acceptance by July 15, 2014.
 All presenters should submit their written papers in .pdf format no later than October 01, 2014 to be posted on the web, in order to qualify for presentation at this year's conference.

 - Accommodations, reservations, transporation, and logistics for travel for Conference 2014 are now available - make your hotel reservations from this link before October 01, 2014, to qualify for our special NAPCE/SPCE rate of only $129 per night.

 - DC in a Day!
 Since this year's conference is scheduled for Washington, D.C, and it affords many opportunities to explore, we have deliberately built time into this year's conference schedule for you to make plans to see the city.
 Click on the "DC in a Day" link to see some of the suggested sights and tips for how to custom design yourtime to see the city.
 Daryl Busby, our conference VP this year, has a daughter named Laura Busby who actually works in the city as a tour guide and docent, and has prepared this DC in a Day guide just for participants in this year's conference.
 Enjoy! .